-When you add multiple companies within your HoneyBook account, each company will act almost entirely as its own entity, with individual settings, tools, Projects, bank accounts, integrations, etc. It’s perfect for business owners who run multiple businesses or brands — especially those with separate bank accounts — that are difficult to manage properly through one HoneyBook account.
+When you add multiple companies within your HoneyBook account, each company will act almost entirely as its own entity, with individual settings, tools, projects, bank accounts, integrations, etc. It’s perfect for business owners who run multiple businesses or brands—especially those with separate bank accounts—that are difficult to manage properly through one HoneyBook account.

 Your main HoneyBook account will be the original account with which you signed up.
 From there, you can add in any number of additional companies/brands.
 You’ll still manage your HoneyBook subscription through this main account.
-(Have multiple accounts that you need to merge together?
-Contact us!)

-Log-in credentials (one login will allow team members access to any company to which they've been added)
+Login credentials (one login will allow team members access to any company to which they've been added)

 Subscription payment method (this will only be available to the main account holder)

 Your Reports page will show insights for projects and files created only in the company you are currently under, for increased visibility into individual brand performance and easy accounting.

 As bank accounts are not shared, they will need to be added for each company accepting payments.
 You CAN use the same bank account info for multiple companies, but it will still need to be added separately to each company's settings.
 To add a bank account, switch to the company you need to edit and add your banking information.

 No integrations are shared between companies, so in the case of QuickBooks, you will need to individually integrate each additional company with your QuickBooks account.
 You will need to use the same QuickBooks account for each company, as at this time, we are not able to integrate multiple QuickBooks accounts with one HoneyBook login.

 To integrate your additional companies with QuickBooks, switch to the company you need to edit and follow the integration steps.